greenbutton75/Booktown/README.md

 ## General overview

 What domain should we choose?
 Popular TODO list service is too trivial.
 CRUD service is not an option also :unamused:
 Well, eCommerce application is something everyone understands.
-There are serveral well-defined services and entities in this domain.
+There are several well-defined services and entities in this domain.

 Yet another book store is what we need. :smiley: